 - Google Home can be used to make hands-free calls to any US or Canadian phone number.
 One of the best features?
 It's totally free.

-- Proactive notifications provide time-sensitive information without you needing to prompt your Home unit.
-When a calendar event is coming up you'll just be told.
+- Proactive notifications provide time-sensitive information without you needing to prompt your Google Home unit—when a calendar event is coming up, you'll just be told.

-- Home will also integrate more closely with other Google devices in order to provide a continuous series of notifications on multiple devices.
-You can now call up your calendar on a Chromecast-enabled TV, get directions you asked about sent to your phone, or as what's hot on YouTube and watch it pop up on the nearest screen.
+- Google Home will integrate more closely with other Google devices in order to provide a continuous series of notifications on multiple devices.
+You can now call up your calendar on a Chromecast-enabled TV, get directions you asked about sent to your phone, or ask what's hot on YouTube and watch it pop up on the nearest screen.

 - Google I/O: Google unveils Google Home, takes aim at Amazon Echo (ZDNet)

 - Google piles the pressure on Apple (ZDNet)

 - Google I/O: Smart-home speaker, VR system, and chat service debut (CBS News)